Hiking With Ben

 While riding along the valley, all that could be seen of the mountains was their forest-covered lower slopes.
 The summits a thousand metres above were lost in the low cloud.
 The sunshine that had begun the day had gradually faded, leaving me under a roof of solid drizzly grey.

 The track began as a vague line through the ferns.
-This early section had a few trees down, which not only required scrambling through the broken branches, but also made it hard to keep to the line of the track.
-Trying to imagine how the route would have fitted to the terrain often helped to pick it up again.
+The early section had a few trees down, which not only required scrambling through the broken branches, but also made it hard to keep to the line of the track.
+Trying to visualize how the route would have fitted to the terrain often helped to pick it up again.
+A patch of thicker fern under a roof of treefern fronds likewise required some intuition.
+Occasionally I spotted some faded flagging tape tied around a branch or treefern, which was a welcome signal that I was on the right course.
+I repaid my gratitude to those who’d left it by renewing the tape, doing my part to keep the walk alive.

 More mountain ash grew along here.
-They’d been shedding their bark in ribbons tens of feet long, which festooned the surrounding trees, and piled up on the ground at their bases.
+They’d been shedding their bark in ribbons tens of feet long, which festooned the surrounding trees and piled up on the ground at their bases.

 Off to the right the valley dipped steeply down to where the creek splashed noisily in its bed.
 The forest was more open and brighter down there, the home of huge beech trees.
 The understory of treeferns obscured any sight of the water.
-The remainder of the morning fog had taken refuge in the valley, softening the view with its haze.
+The last of the morning fog had taken refuge in the valley, softening the view with its haze.

 The creek valley below the aqueduct.